syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 ---

-# Bubble heat map in ##Platform_Name## HeatMap Chart Component
+# Bubble heatmap in ##Platform_Name## HeatMap Chart Component

-Data points represent the data source values with `gradient` or `fixed` colors in the heat map.
+Data points represent the data source values with `gradient` or `fixed` colors in the heatmap.
 You can customize the appearance of these data points by changing the `color` and `shape` attributes.

 The data points can be represented in color fill or bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.
 By default, the data points are color filled with `gradient` or `fixed` and this depiction of data points is defined as `rect` in the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.